Spectrum of p-adic linear differential equations II: Variation of the spectrum: Preliminaries

-\begin{rem} From this theorem, we observe that the spectrum depends on the choice of $b$ and $c$.
-However, this allows to improve the decomposition of $(\F(x),\nabla_{d_f})$, detect the spectral radii of convergence, moreover it can detect also the exponent around regular singularities. \end{rem}
+\begin{rem} From this theorem, we observe that the spectrum depends on the choice of $f$. \end{rem}

-\begin{rem} Basically it also depends on $f$, however it provides approximately the same exponents in an neighbourhood of the regular singularities.
-We will privilege the choice of $T-c$ on analytic domain of $\AF$. \end{rem}

-The aim of this paper is to generalize Theorem~\ref{sec:spectr-theory-sense-1} for differential equations over a quasi-smooth analytic curve $X$, and study some of its applications.
-If $\cS$ is a weak triangulation of $X$, then each point $x$ of $X\setminus \cS$ has a neighbourhood isomorphic to an analytic domain of $\AF$, therefore the theorem extends easily for theses points.
-The problem now is for the points $x$ of $\cS$, how can we choose a derivation with respect to the branches $b\in T_xX$.
+One of the aim of this paper is to generalize Theorem~\ref{sec:spectr-theory-sense-1} for differential equations over a quasi-smooth analytic curve $X$, and study some of its applications.
+If $\cS$ is a weak triangulation of $X$, then each point $x$ of $X\setminus \cS$ has a neighborhood isomorphic to an analytic domain of $\AF$, therefore the theorem extends easily for theses points.
+The problem now is for points $x$ of type (2) of $\cS$, how can we choose a derivation with respect to the branches $b\in T_xX$.
 Furthermore, as we observed, even missing branches can provide information about the equation.
-In the case of the curve, how can we found these missing branches.
+In the case of curves, how can we find these missing branches.
 Our strategy to deal with these issues is inspired from the works of J. Poineau and A. Pulita \cite{and,np2}.
 That is why our first step is to study the continuity and the variation of the spectrum over a segment of the form $(c,x]\subset \AF$, with $c\in F$.
-For that, the next section will explain the meaning of the continuity of the spectrum.
+For that, the next section explain the meaning of the continuity of the spectrum.